Microsoft/azure-docs.cs-cz/articles/container-registry/container-registry-tutorial-quick-task.md

 > * Sestavit image kontejneru v Azure
 > * Nasazení kontejneru do služby Azure Container Instances

 V následujících kurzech se naučíte použít ACR Tasks k automatizovanému sestavení imagu kontejneru při potvrzení kódu a aktualizaci základní image.
-ACR úlohy mohou také spouštět [úlohy s více kroky](container-registry-tasks-multi-step.md), pomocí souboru YAML k definování kroků pro sestavení, vložení a volitelně testování více kontejnerů.
+ACR Tasks can also run [multi-step tasks](container-registry-tasks-multi-step.md), using a YAML file to define steps to build, push, and optionally test multiple containers.

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

-Pokud chcete rozhraní příkazového řádku Azure používat místně, musíte mít nainstalovanou verzi Azure CLI **2.0.46** nebo novější a přihlášeni pomocí [AZ Login][az-login].
+If you'd like to use the Azure CLI locally, you must have Azure CLI version **2.0.46** or later installed and logged in with [az login][az-login].
 Verzi zjistíte spuštěním příkazu `az --version`.
-Pokud potřebujete nainstalovat nebo upgradovat rozhraní příkazového řádku, přečtěte si téma [instalace Azure CLI][azure-cli].
+If you need to install or upgrade the CLI, see [Install Azure CLI][azure-cli].

-## <a name="prerequisites"></a>Požadavky
+## <a name="prerequisites"></a>Předpoklady

 ### <a name="github-account"></a>Účet GitHub